gerasoa/MyRecipeBook/README.md

 **Django-summernote**: WYSIWYG editor based on Summernote for integration with Django.

+**dbdiagram.io**: A web-based tool for designing and visualising database schemas in an easy and collaborative way.

+**GetEmoji**: Online platform that provides a collection of Unicode emojis, allowing users to copy and paste emojis into applications.

 **Gunicorn**: WSGI HTTP server for Python applications, used to deploy Django applications.

 **Pillow**: Image processing library for Python.